Why Being a Certified B Corporation Matters: EDSI’s Commitment to People and Purpose

 A2: Certified B Corporations are the gold standard of companies and EDSI is so proud to be one of them!
 B Corps are leaders of a global movement of people and companies who meet the highest standards of social and environmental performance, transparency, and accountability, and aspire to use the power of business to solve social and environmental problems.
 Certification comes from the esteemed nonprofit, B Lab.

-Q3: Why did EDSI decide to pursue B Corp Certification?
+Q3: Why did EDSI decide to become a B Corporation?

 A3: It often feels like the best ideas find you.
 EDSI’s scores on the assessment for certification illustrated that we had already been acting like a B Corp for a long time.
 We have always put people before profits.
-I loved the idea of joining more than 4,600 companies who were working hard to use business as a force for good.
+I loved the idea of joining other like-minded companies that share our strong values—working together as a force for good to improve our communities and our world.

 When you are good at athletics, you can tell others about your abilities.
 However, if you’re really good at athletics, other people will be talking about your abilities.
 EDSI can write about all the great work we are doing in our communities, and the B Corp certification tells others that an outside party has audited our efforts and found them to be consistent with the quality of other companies who are committed to using business to benefit others.